dotupNET/dotup-vscode-diagnostics-search/README.md

 ## Usage

 Place the cursor on detected issues (highlighted with red squiggles).
-Clicking on the Code Action lightbulb or using the Quick Fix command Ctrl+. will display your configured search entries.
+Clicking on the Code Action lightbulb or using the Quick Fix command `Ctrl+.` will display your configured search entries.
 Select the desired entry and confirm with enter or mouse click.
 The extension opens a browser window with the selected error message.

 ## Extension Settings:

 * `dotup.diagnostics-search.searchCommands`

-Default value:
+Example:

 ```json
 "default": [